 1985 - the museum added an additional building on the shipyard campus to house its lobstering exhibit; this exhibit was completely redesigned and reinstalled in 2015 to become the new interactive Lobstering & the Maine Coast exhibit.
 Also in 1985, a long-standing relationship with the Grand Banks Schooner Trust was launched, allowing the schooner Sherman Zwicker to be a floating waterfront exhibit at the museum during each summer season until 2014, when the Grand Banks Schooner Museum sold her to restauranteurs in New York City for service as an oyster bar.

 1989 - the museum built its three-story climate-controlled Maritime History Building, adjacent to and just south of the Percy & Small Shipyard, allowing all of its changing exhibits, collections storage, research library, gift shop, admissions desk and administrative functions to be in one major location.

 1994 - the museum rebuilt the Deering Pier which allows us to provide dockage to larger visiting commercial and private vessels.

-1995 - the remains of the clipper ship Snow Squall arrive at the museum, housed in its own building near Deering Pier.
+1995 - the remains of the clipper ship Snow Squall arrived at the museum, housed in its own building near Deering Pier.

 2001 - the museum built an addition to the Maritime History Building, a special event facility called Long Reach Hall.
 This beautiful timber frame building is equipped with a full caterer's kitchen.
 The following year the Visiting Yachtsmen's Building was added to provide amenities for visitors arriving by boat.
 Ten guest moorings are available in season.